-Upon successful completion of the Computer Programming degree, students will:
+Upon successful completion of the Computer Programming degree, students will be able to:

-- · Debug and troubleshoot programs to identify and fix defects. - Document software and methods for technical staff as well as end-user. - Work with a team to design, develop, and test an application. - Work with local industry partners or on a self-proposed project to apply technical skills and standards.
+- Analyze programs in order to identify and fix defects. - Document software and methods for technical staff and end users. - Create an application with iterative software development as part of a team. - Apply technical skills and standards when working with local industry partners or on a self-proposed project. - Analyze the architecture of an object-oriented application. - Develop a relational database's back end to support a front-end application.